Pytal/deploy-env/README.md

 # deploy-env
 Deploy environment variables from `.env` and `.env-cmdrc.json` files to Vercel

 ## Installation
 ``` bash
 npm add -g deploy-env
 ```
 > Note: `deploy-env` expects the Vercel CLI to be installed globally with `npm add -g vercel`

 ## Usage
 In your Vercel project directory:

-Make at least one `.env.production`, `.env.preview`, or `.env.development` file with your environment variables in the following format:
+Make at least one `.env`, `.env.production`, `.env.preview`, or `.env.development` file with your environment variables in the following format:
 ``` env
 API_KEY=top_secret_api_key
 ...